tomyamashita/cameraTrapping/README.md

 ```

 ## Acknowledgements
-Kevin Ryer developed early versions of the APFun_env function, from which all of this is built on.
+Kevin Ryer developed early versions of the APFun_env function (now calculateEvents), from which all of this is originally built on.

 Aidan Branney, Chloe Bates, and Duston Duffie helped test, debug, and improve various functions in this package.